-Site-Specific project, Palazzo Busacca’s archive at Scicli, project curated by Katiuscia Pompili/Parking 095, Catania, in the Collective exhibition and public event: “Nuvole: an aesthetic excursus through Independent Art”, by S.E.M., Scicli (Rg), Sicily, Italy
+Site-Specific project, Palazzo Busacca’s archive at Scicli, project curated by Katiuscia Pompili/Parking 095, part of the Collective exhibition “Nuvole: an aesthetic excursus through Independent Art”, by S.E.M., Scicli (Rg), Sicily, Italy

-This project originated from the art residency that both the curator and I took in Scicli 10 days before the show.
-We were assigned the archive as a place to produce the work for and we spent long time reading the books kept there.
-We also studied the origin of the building and the famous history of the local man, Pietro Lorenzo Busacca, that four centuries ago left a huge capital to provide for Scicli’s inhabitants various needs.
-He created a famous wealthy charity which assigned money for marrying poor girls and supporting the local hospital.
-The archive, hidden from people until last month, collects the whole economic and juridic transactions’ history of the charity; documents and papers span from the beginning of the seventeenth century to the first half of the twentieth.
+This project originated from the art residency that both the curator and I experienced in Scicli 10 days before the realization of show.
+We were assigned a archive as both site and concept to produce our intervention for.
+We spent long time reading the books kept there, we also studied the origin of the building and the famous history of its local benefactor, Pietro Lorenzo Busacca, that four centuries ago left a huge capital to provide for the various needs of Scicli inhabitants.
+He created a famous wealthy charity which assigned money to help marrying poor girls and supporting the local hospital.
+Its archive, kept hidden from people until last month, collects the whole economic and juridic transactions’ history of the charity; documents and papers span from the beginning of the seventeenth century to the first half of the twentieth.

 Franco Migliorino, Roberto Castronovo,